 I always try to keep a great selection of 1x’s in my stash.
 This 1x6 was the perfect size to make the shelf portion of the Christmas Stocking Shelf.

-Whenever I make these kinds of shelves, I prefer that the shelf extends slightly beyond the base.
+Whenever I make these shelves, I prefer that the shelf extend slightly beyond the base.
 Can you already see how cute this is going to be?

 Don’t Skip This Step

-With a fine grit sandpaper I sand the 1x6 with my orbital sander.
+With fine grit sandpaper, I sand the 1x6 with my orbital sander.

 Allow Shelf to Overhang

-I used my Kreg Multi Mark tool in order to get the same measurement on both ends.
+I used my Kreg Multi Mark tool to get the exact measurement on both ends.

 Keep It Simple